 It is the University's policy that all state ethical laws be strictly followed.
 As interpreted by Mississippi law, it is a breach of ethical standards and prohibited for an employee to use his position at the University to obtain any sort of financial gain for himself or a family member other than the employee's compensation.
+Immediate family members under this policy are defined as parents or legal guardians (includes spouse), brother, sister, child/step-child, spouse, significant other(s), employee's paternal and maternal grandparents (includes spouse), grandchildren, step-parents (includes spouse), aunt and uncle.

 A conflict of interest may include but is not limited to an employee's participation directly or indirectly in procurement when:

-- a) The employee or any immediate member of the employee's family has a financial interest pertaining to the procurement; - b) A business organization in which the employee, or any member of the employee's immediate family, has a financial interest pertaining to the procurement; - c) Any other person, business, or organization is involved in the procurement with which an employee or any member of an employee's immediate family is negotiating or has an arrangement concerning prospective employment.
+- a) The employee or any immediate member of the employee's family has a financial interest pertaining to the procurement; - b) A business organization in which the employee, or any member of the employee's immediate family, has a financial interest pertaining to the procurement;

+c) Any other person, business, or organization is involved in the procurement with which an employee or any member of an employee's immediate family is negotiating or has an arrangement concerning prospective employment.